NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 - ``CollectorRatedOpticalEfficiency``: FRTA (y-intercept); see Directory of SRCC OG-100 Certified Solar Collector Ratings
 - ``CollectorRatedThermalLosses``: FRUL (slope, in units of Btu/hr-ft^2-R); see Directory of SRCC OG-100 Certified Solar Collector Ratings
 - ``StorageVolume``
 - ``ConnectedTo``: Must point to a ``WaterHeatingSystem``.
-But the connected water heater cannot be of type space-heating boiler or attached to a desuperheater.
+The connected water heater cannot be of type space-heating boiler or attached to a desuperheater.

 Photovoltaics
 *************